automatic-controls/powerbi/README.md

 3. The batch script executes a Java application *./qqube-sync/qqube-sync.jar*.
 4. The Java application copies data from `QQubeUser.vd_Job` in the SQL Anywhere database to `quickbooks.jobs` in the PostgreSQL database using last-modified timestamps to determine what needs updating.

-If an error occurs at any step in the process, the batch script is configured to notify a channel in [Microsoft Teams].
+If an error occurs at any step in the process, the batch script is configured to send email notifications.
 Detailed error information can be found in *./qqube-sync/log.txt*.

 ### [qqube-validate](./qqube-validate/)